Are you a part of CAMHS?

 - As a team we work closely with the special schools to try to help children and young people before they need psychiatric assistance.
 We go into schools on a regular basis and hold consultations where teachers can bring the names of pupils who are a cause for concern for them from an emotional/behavioural view.
 This may be because of an increased anxiety or a behaviour causing school and or parents concern.
 They MUST ask your permission to speak to us as your consent gives us the OK to put a note on your child’s files saying that we have offered advice.
 Sometimes we can offer advice and that is the end of the situation.
 Other times we may need to speak to you and offer to take on your child as a referral to work with school, home and the child to assist with a problem

-Do you offer training to parents?
+Do you offer training to Parents/Carers, Schools & Other professionals?